SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 @|instance variables
 @@|class variables

-in sh, referring to a variable outside of a ${} context requires the $ sigil, however assigning to a variable does not use the $ sigil
-In SCSS/Sass, any variable requires teh $ sigil
+In sh, $ is a sigil-like used for various kinds of expansion In SCSS/Sass, any variable requires teh $ sigil